Raghav-Latawa/Pizzahut_Data_Analysis_SQL/README.md

 # INTRODUCTION

-This project focuses on analyzing a pizza sales dataset to uncover key business insights using SQL and data visualization tools.
+This project focuses on analyzing a pizza sales dataset to uncover key business insights using SQL and visualisation.
 The dataset consists of four CSV files: orders, order_details, pizzas, and pizza_types, each containing crucial information about sales transactions, pizza types, pricing, and order metadata.

 The main goals of the analysis are to: